 My goal was to add some drama with darker cabinets to tie in the dark gray floor tiles.
 At the same time, I wanted a seamless transition between the white shower tiles and the white walls.

 The largest task in the bathroom makeover was painting the vanity cabinets and walls.
-The color on the cabinets may look familiar, because it’s the same paint color I used on the front door and the hand railing from previous posts.
+This color on the cabinets may look familiar, because it’s the same paint color I used on the front door and the hand railing from previous posts.

 The old brushed nickel hardware was replaced with chrome pulls with minimal details.
 I picked the chrome hooks, towel ring and toilet paper holder, because the design has a simple clear-cut shape with substantial heft.
 The same goes for the cabinet door and drawer pulls.
 Since I didn’t have any major expenses with this project, I was able to splurge a bit on quality hardware.